Fin23/spell-book-/README.md

 _______________
 npm run dev
 ______________
+nodemone npm start

-keep track of gold in top of nav bar,
+ ** keep track of gold in top of nav bar,

 when shopping in store buy button that puts a copy into your storage and takes away from gold purse